Doogiemuc/liquido-backend-quarkus/docs/README-tech.md

 Nice funny written article
 https://medium.com/digitalfrontiers/webauthn-with-spring-security-c9175aae3e06

 There is a Quarkus Lib.
 But that forces us to use reactive DB access.
-Which conflicts with our DB access.
+Which conflicts with our DB access. => SOLVED.
+Refactored to blocking.

-# TODO

-Checkout all the //TODO annotations in the code

-Checkout Quarkus SimpleScheduler for cleanup operations in the background.